Siege of Samarkand (1220): Aftermath

-Timur would restore the city after he made it his capital in 1370.
+After capturing Samarkand, Genghis Khan left Yelü Ahai to administer Samarkand and Bukhara, maintaining order in the cities and securing the Mongol rear.
+The Mongols developed a reputation for ruthlessness in the region, destroying cities that resisted or rebelled after surrender.
+Following the fall of Samarkand, part of the Mongol army was sent toward Khojand, where the governor Timur‑Malik organized resistance against the invaders.
+Timur would eventually restore the city after he made it his capital in 1370.
 He rebuilt the palaces and the city walls, which were still in ruins, and commissioned numerous mosques, gardens and pavilions to re-establish Samarkand's importance on an international level.